facebookresearch/hydra/website/versioned_docs/version-0.11/patterns/specializing_config.md

 sidebar_label: Specializing configuration
 ---
 In some cases the desired configuration should depend on other configuration choices.
-For example, You may want to use only 5 layers in your Alexnet model if the dataset of choice is cifar10, and the dafault 7 otherwise.
+For example, You may want to use only 5 layers in your Alexnet model if the dataset of choice is cifar10, and the default 7 otherwise.

 We can start with a config that looks like this:
 ### initial config.yaml